IRSC Promise—a tuition-free Associate Degree!

 - Be a U.S. citizen eligible for in-state tuition or a non-U.S. Citizen eligible for in-state tuition.

-- By May 10, 2023: Apply for admission, complete the FAFSA, and provide Florida residency documentation or a High School Waiver Form.
+- Provide Florida residency documentation (Workday Student inbox after applying to IRSC) or a High School Waiver Form.

-- Public/Charter School Students: Submit a final, official high school transcript with graduation date posted.
+- Submit your official high school transcript that includes the graduation date.

 - Homeschool Students: Submit an IRSC Homeschool Affidavit Form and School District Letter acknowledging establishment or termination of your homeschool education program.